opencog/opencog/examples/python/README.md

 ```
 and then enter the python interpreter by saying `py`.
 You can also get
 to the scheme interpreter by saying `scm`.
 From the python prompt,
 enter the below.
-Its valid python, but several of teh steps will not
+Its valid python, but several of the steps will not
 work outside of the cogserver; in particular `get_server_atomspace`
 works only inside the cogserver.